 These tendencies apply to individual stocks and indices, as indices are simply the average movement of a bunch of stocks.

-That said, when trading individual stocks, or even a specific index, makes notes about how it moves.
+That said, when trading individual stocks, or even a specific index, make notes about how it moves.

 Factors to Consider for Time of Day Stock Patterns